philipstubbs13/web-scraping-challenge/README.md

 * [Mars Weather Twitter Account](https://twitter.com/marswxreport?lang=en)
   * Scraped the latest Mars weather tweet from the page.
 * [Mars Facts Website](https://space-facts.com/mars/)
-  * Scraped the table containing facts about the planet and used Pandas to convert the data to a HTML table string.
+  * Scraped the table containing facts about the planet.
+Then, used Pandas to convert the data to a HTML table string.
 * [USGS Astrogeology Website](https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars)
   * Scraped the name and image url for each of Mar's hemispheres and used a Python dictionary to store the data using the keys ```img_url``` and ```title```.
 Then, appended the dictionary with the image url string and the hemisphere title to a list.
 This list contains one dictionary for each hemisphere.

 ## <a name="app"></a> MongDB and Flask Application

-After scraping the various sites, I used MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.
+After scraping the various sites for the information needed for the application, I used MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.

 To do this, I did the following: